 The day-to-day work of a carpenter can vary greatly.
 Carpenters—especially framers—need to know how to read blueprints.
 Finish carpenters might work on projects from finishing stairs to installing moulding to building and installing cabinets.
 All carpenters must use different types of power tools, including saws, drills, sanders, and routers.

-The U.S. Bureau of Labor Statistics reports an annual median salary of $49,520.
-This can vary based on location and work experience; for instance, Salary.com lists the median salary as just over $58,000.
+As of January 2022, Jobs2Build reports an annual median salary of $41,240.
+This can vary based on location and work experience; for instance, expert level carpenters can average over $50k per year.

 What skills does a carpenter need?